+I have been conscious about money for as long as I can remember.
 I never had an allowance, growing up.
 My parents taught me not to be tight with money, because you want to have fun experiences with it, but to still be smart with how you spend it.
 My first big purchase was my car.
+It was difficult to spend so much money on it, but I enjoy having a car.